Himanshu-Mishr/Projects/Numbers/README.md

 **Prime Factorization** - Have the user enter a number and find all Prime Factors (if there are any) and display them.

-✔**Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.ls
+✔**Next Prime Number** - Have the program find prime numbers until the user chooses to stop asking for the next one.ls`filename:next_prime_nubmer.py`

 **Find Cost of Tile to Cover W x H Floor** - Calculate the total cost of tile it would take to cover a floor plan of width and height, using a cost entered by the user.

-**Mortgage Calculator** - Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
-Also figure out how long it will take the user to pay back the loan.
+✔**Mortgage Calculator** - Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
+Also figure out how long it will take the user to pay back the loan.`filename:mortgage_calculator.py`

 **Change Return Program** - The user enters a cost and then the amount of money given.
 The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.